ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed) [DONE]
 * Key Doors, Westopolis Triggers, Computer Room react to P2 [DONE]
 * **Buffer crash research / possible crash reductions if possible
-* -> Problematic stages will have TXD reductions [PARTIAL]
+* -> Verified problematic stages will have TXD reductions [PARTIAL]
+* -> Reductions planned: Lethal Highway, Central City, GUN Fortress, (maybe: SETObj textures?)

 ## Problems
-* Checkpoint Warping/Backtracking only moves P1
+* Checkpoint Warping/Backtracking only moves P1, only P1 controls Checkpoint UI
 * Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Gravity switches on Space Gadget only alter P1's gravity
-* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
+* "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
 * Phase 2 Warp for P2 in Diablon Boss
+* Checkpoint Bonus (Rings, Bubble, Lives) are always 10 rings if P2 activates cehckpoint
+* Flyables throw exception if one player is riding one when restart, OnGoal, OnExit is called

 ## Done so far:
-* Level chunks load/unload based on both players* (crashes seem to be TextureBuffer related)
+* Level chunks load/unload based on both players
 * ChaosPowers activate for both players
 * Partner/Mission Helpers can be remapped to permanent AI or P3* (P3 has some issues depending on Partner activation order)
 * ChaosPowers EventsCamera and ChaosControl Effects removed